jonasman/MulticastDelegate/README.md

 Considerations
 ============
-The code is based on NSHashTable with weak objects, so you don't need to worry when a delegate is deallocated
+The code is based on HashTable with weak objects, so you don't need to worry when a delegate is deallocated

 Licence
 ============